simme/services_oop/README_NEW.markdown

    *   _callback_ is the name of a [callable](http://www.php.net/manual/en/language.pseudo-types.php#language.types.callback).
 If you provide a static method called `access` in your class this would be `YourResourceClass::access`
    *  _args_ a comma separated list of arguments enclosed in curly braces passed to your callback.
 Mostly used for passing in the context of the access check, *view*, *index* etc.
    *  _appendArgs_ wether or not to append the arguments array (array containing information about the API call) as an argument to your access callback function.
-Useful if you use *user_access* as your access callback.
+If you want to use *user_access* as your access callback you need to set _appendArgs_ to *FALSE*, otherwise *user_access* will interpret the arguments array as the account object.

 Return *TRUE* in your access callback to allow access, *FALSE* to restrict access.

 ### Models ###
-TODO
+Models are basically a way of defining a custom response format.
+How you do that I won't go into detail about here.
+What I will tell you though is how you can tell Services that your resource supports specific a model.

+The annotation for a model looks like this:
+    @Model(class='nNameOfInterface', implementation='NameOfClass')

+Now, one could argue that this is oddly named and maybe it is.
+The *class* parameter is actually the name of the interface that your model implements. *Implementation* is the name of your class implementing that interface.

+If you know how to write a model you can probably figure this out!